 We have invested significant resources to develop and enhance our distribution network.
 We have four distribution centers strategically located across the United States in port cities near Savannah, Georgia; Miami, Florida; Houston, Texas; and Los Angeles, California.
 Third-party brokers arrange the shipping of our international and domestic purchases to our distribution centers and stores and bill us for shipping costs according to the terms of the purchase agreements with our suppliers.
 We are typically able to transport inventory from our distribution centers to our stores in less than one week.
 This quick turnaround time enhances our ability to maintain project-ready quantities of the products stocked in our stores.
 To further strengthen our distribution capabilities, we have converted all of our distribution centers to Company-operated facilities.
 In conjunction with the change in responsibility, we have implemented a new warehouse management and transportation management system tailored to our unique needs across all four distribution centers.
 We believe the system will increase service levels, reduce shrinkage and damage, help us better manage our inventory and allow us to better implement our connected customer initiatives.
 We recently moved our West Coast distribution center from Carson, California to Moreno Valley, California.
 We exited the previously occupied 220,000 square foot leased distribution center located in Carson, California in the first quarter of 2017.
 We have signed a lease for a new 1.4 million square foot distribution center that is being constructed in Savannah, Georgia we plan to relocate all the existing inventory from our currently leased 378,000 square foot distribution center in Savannah, Georgia starting in the fourth quarter of 2017 and commencing in the early part of the first quarter of 2018.
-After this relocation occurs, we plan to shut down our 322,000 square foot leased distribution center in Miramar, Florida and consolidate this inventory in our new 1.4 million square foo
+After this relocation occurs, we plan to cancel our lease in the current 378,000 square foot distribution center in Savannah, Georgia.
+Concurrent with this relocation, we plan to shut do